davidkonrad/isynet-task/README.md

 #### Tasks can be expanded to view details:
 ![details](README-images/ss2.png)

-#### A task that is not marked as solved can be edited or deleted (besides be marked as solved):
+#### A task that is not marked as solved can be edited or removed (besides being marked as solved):
 ![edit](README-images/ss3.png)

-#### A solved task have a distinct red colored title.
+#### A solved task get a distinct red colored title.
 It can no longer be edited but still be removed:
 ![edit](README-images/ss4.png)